Lake Baikal

 Local Transportation

-Once you arrive at Lake Baikal, there are several transportation options to explore the area:
+Once at Lake Baikal, several transportation options are available to explore the area:

 Buses:

-There are regular bus services that connect the towns and villages around Lake Baikal.
-Buses are an affordable and convenient way to get around, but they can be crowded during peak tourist seasons.
-Check the local bus schedules and plan your trips accordingly.
+Regular bus services connect towns and villages around the lake.
+They are affordable but can be crowded during peak tourist seasons.
+Check local schedules for planning.

 Boats and Ferries: